adafruit/circuitpython-org/_board/adafruit_itsybitsy_rp2040.md

 This Itsy comes with loose 0.1" headers you can solder in for breadboard use!

-While the RP2040 has lots of onboard RAM (264KB), it does not have built-in FLASH memory.
+While the RP2040 has lots of onboard RAM (264 KB), it does not have built-in FLASH memory.
 Instead, that is provided by the external QSPI flash chip.
-On this board there is 2MB, which is shared between the program it's running and any file storage used by MicroPython or CircuitPython.
+On this board there is 2 MB, which is shared between the program it's running and any file storage used by MicroPython or CircuitPython.
 When using C/C++ you get the whole flash memory, if using Python you will have about 1 MB remaining for code, files, images, fonts, etc.

 **RP2040 Chip features:**

-- Dual ARM Cortex-M0+ @ 133MHz
+- Dual ARM Cortex-M0+ @ 133 MHz
-- 264kB on-chip SRAM in six independent banks
+- 264 kB on-chip SRAM in six independent banks
 - Support for up to 16MB of off-chip Flash memory via dedicated QSPI bus
 - DMA controller
 - Fully-connected AHB crossbar